Out of This World (American TV series): Critical reception

 Discussing Out of This World, Roger Fulton stated "like many juvenile US sitcoms, the series was short on laughs and long on moralizing".
 The book Television Without Pity contained a review of Out of This World that described the show as "quite possibly the worst sitcom ever made-it's a complete failure on every level".
 The review went on to criticize the show's scripts, acting and production, and unfavorably compared Out of This World to Sabrina the Teenage Witch.
 The Splitsider website called Out of This World "perhaps the worst sitcom ever, or at least the most '80s sitcom ever".

 Home media

 A DVD set with 35 episodes from seasons 1 and 2 was released in Germany on November 8, 2011.
 The 6-disc set has a runtime of 875 minutes, but does not include all episodes due to music rights.
-The DVD has an option in the last menu to switch the audio from German to English.